 - statecraft (an umbrella term for the range of resources and restrictions in an institutional context)

 Subject areas include:

-A research consultation with me is usually an hour, and often there is a follow up session to review and go over any additional questions.
 Once you learn about the options and the potential of what these resources can yield, you can be strategic and deliberate in your actions.
-Students that have reached out for a research consultation note how helpful and insightful our sharing of information can be.
-You can book a time with me using the calendar under my email link in the contact information.
+We can have a personalized consultation.
+You can schedule a meeting with me by clicking on the link "Schedule online" located under my email link in the contact information.